 He noted that early testing of the feature shows that one out of five users has joined “at least one subreddit as a result of Discover”.

-Discover also gives Reddit the chance to showcase the vast catalog of memes and GIFs and videos that are shared every day, but aren’t always front and center in the app, the report said.
+Discover also gives Reddit the chance to showcase the vast catalog of memes, GIFs, and videos shared daily but aren’t always front and center in the app, the report said.

 While much of Reddit remains a “text-based experience,” the new Discover feed could help draw in people who would rather aimlessly scroll rather than read, it added.